 - Poverty: Nearly 15 percent of residents live in poverty.
-Poverty is a known contributor of mental disorders.
-According to Psychiatric Times, poverty, particularly early in life or for an extended period of time, can result in lower school achievement, behavioral and attention-related disorders, poor cognitive function, higher rates of delinquency and depressive and anxiety disorders.
-Poverty in adulthood is associated with psychological distress, depressive and anxiety disorders and high rates of suicide.
+Poverty is a known contributor to mental disorders.
+According to Psychiatric Times, poverty, particularly early in life or for an extended period, can result in lower school achievement, behavioral and attention-related disorders, poor cognitive function, higher rates of delinquency, and depressive and anxiety disorders.
+Poverty in adulthood is associated with psychological distress, depressive and anxiety disorders, and high rates of suicide.

 Present Health Issues in Great Falls